romkatv/powerlevel10k/README.md

 up-to-date Git status in the background.
 Prompt will get automatically refreshed when this computation completes.

-When your current directory is withing a Git repository, Powerlevel10k computes up-to-date Git status after every command.
+When your current directory is within a Git repository, Powerlevel10k computes up-to-date Git status after every command.
 If the repository is large, or the machine is slow, this computation can take quite a bit of time.
 If it takes longer than 20 milliseconds (configurable via `POWERLEVEL9K_VCS_MAX_SYNC_LATENCY_SECONDS`), Powerlevel10k displays the last known Git status in